e280/stz/readme.md

 # `@e280/stz`
-standard library of environment-agnostic typescript functions we use basically everywhere.
+standard library of environment-agnostic typescript functions we use basically everywhere

 <br/>

 ## the tools
 stz has many more tools than documented below, see their [sourcecode here in s/](./s/)

-### MapG
-- it's an extension of js Map, with two really handy new methods
+### MapG — an extension of js Map with handy methods
 - `map.require`
   ```ts
   import {MapG} from "@e280/stz"